SynthmindsLLC/SynthBrain/02 -🧙🏿‍♂️ Learning Lab/👨🏻‍🏫 Courses/YU/Courses/AI for Nonprofit Management/AI for Nonprofit Management (Course).md

 - **AI-Assisted Ideation**: The use of AI tools to generate innovative ideas and refine program concepts.
 - **Impact**: The broader, long-term effects of a program on the community or sector it serves.

-#### Further Resources
-For those eager to explore deeper into nonprofit program development and generative AI:
-- **Books**: "Nonprofit Management 101" by Darian Rodriguez Heyman for comprehensive nonprofit strategies.
-- **Online Courses**: Coursera and edX offer courses on AI for everyone, which can help in understanding the broader context of AI application.
-- **Webinars**: TechSoup and similar platforms regularly host webinars on the intersection of technology and nonprofit management.
-- **Professional Networks**: Joining groups like the Nonprofit Technology Network (NTEN) can connect you with peers and ongoing learning opportunities.

 ### Follow-Up

 #### Continued Learning